- Where can I find the rules?

 - they must not intend to stay in the UK for more than six months; and

 The applicant’s employment as a domestic worker for at least a year prior to their application must have been under the same roof as their employer, or in a household that the employer uses on a regular basis.
+The exact wording of this rule is in paragraph ODW 5.1:

 The employer must provide a letter to confirm this, along with one of the following documents covering the same period of employment: